aeratos/EWSaeratos/README.md

 # EWSaeratos

-**EWSaeratos** is an application aimed at guaranteeing the safety of people in the event of an earthquake.
+**EWSaeratos** is an application  at guaranteeing the safety of people in the event of an earthquake.
 It also provides useful informations about the latest records of global and local earthquakes.

 ## SERVER